Shanbashir1/Project5/README.md

 + Pillow to process and save all the images downloaded through the database
 + Bootstrap frameworks was used to style the website, add responsiveness and interactivity

+## Security Features and Defensive Design
+### User authentication
++ Django's all auth was used for login and sign up functionality.
++ Django's superuser is used to limit access to admin panel.
+### Form Feature & Validation
++ Crispy Form was used for the front end.
++ Extensive form validation is used on front end as well as backend.
+### Database Security
+All secret keys connecting to the database are stored in a env.py file that is never pushed to github.
+Furthermore, Cross-Site Request Forgery (CSFR) tokens were used on all forms throughout the project.

 ## Deployment of This Project

 I developed this site on Gitpod, using git for version control.
 Then deployed to Heroku using the following steps